This blog may contain affiliate links. Read our disclosure policy for more info.

 Most tours go for around 1.5 hours.
-You can either book the tour right in Guatape, or join an ATV experience with a full day trip to Guatape from Medellin.
+You can either book the tour right in Guatapé, or join this particular ATV experience with a full-day trip to Guatapé from Medellin.

 5. Visit San Rafael

-We rented a scooter in Guatape for only 10,000 COP per hour and drove out to San Rafael.
-Along the way you drive through the mountains and get panoramic views almost the entire way!
+We rented a scooter in Guatapé for only 10,000 COP ($2.20 USD) per hour and drove out to San Rafael.
+Along the way, you drive through the mountains and get panoramic views almost the entire way!
 This road is also not very busy at all and makes for a relaxing drive that takes about 40 minutes each way.

-You can also rent a bicycle and ride to San Rafael as it is almost completely all downhill.
-Just catch the bus on the way back as the huge mountain climb back to Guatape would be less than enjoyable on a bicycle.
+You can also rent a bicycle and ride to San Rafael as it is almost completely downhill.
+Just catch the bus on the way back as the huge mountain climb back to Guatapé would be less than enjoyable on a bicycle.